AvatarMomo/AvatarMomo.github.io/_posts/2022-02-26-how to create basic ansible project for managing your cloud vm.md

 ### Setting up vars.yml
 The vars.yml file is used to store variable that you can access from your playbooks.
-Here I am using it to keep a list of packages that I would like to install
+Here I am using it to keep a list of packages that I would like to install.
 ```yaml
 username: opc
 packages_essential: